fire1ce/3os.org/docs/penetration-testing/cheatsheets/cli-commands-collation.md

 ---
-description: penetration tests CheatSheet - In this CheatSheet, you will find a series of practical example commands for running penetration tests and getting the most of penetration tests.
+description: Penetration Tests CheatSheet - In this CheatSheet, you will find a series of practical example commands for running Gobuster and getting the most of this powerful tool.
 ---

 # Cli Commands Collation